Alison Lohman: Career

-Lohman's next film was the drama Flicka, which was released in 2006.
+Lohman's next film was the drama Flicka, released in 2006.
 At the age of 25, she played a 16-year-old girl who befriends a wild mustang in the film.
 She had trained rigorously in horse-riding for the role, stating she was "constantly thrown emotionally and physically" while working with the horses for this role.
-She next played a recovering heroin addict in Things We Lost in the Fire, which was released in 2007 to mostly positive reviews.
-She had a role in 2009's Gamer, which was heavily criticized by critics.
+She next played a recovering heroin addict in Things We Lost in the Fire, released in 2007 to mostly positive reviews.

 Lohman starred in Sam Raimi's 2009 horror film Drag Me to Hell, taking the role after Elliot Page dropped out due to scheduling conflicts.
 Lohman enjoyed her stunts during filming, despite not being particularly fond of horror films.
 The film grossed $90 million worldwide, becoming her highest-grossing role and garnering praise for her performance.
 In his review of the film, Roger Ebert wrote that she "greatly assisted" in the film's success and labeled her a scream queen: "It is essential that the heroine be a good screamer, and man, can that Alison Lohman scream.
 Stanley Kubrick would have needed only a day with her on The Shining."
-She received nominations for the Detroit Film Critics Society Award for Best Actress, the Saturn Award for Best Actress, and the MTV Movie Award for Best Scared-As-Shit Performance.
+She received nominations for the Detroit Film Critics Society Award for Best Actress, the Saturn Award for Best Actress and the MTV Movie Award for Best Scared-As-Shit Performance.

-Following her role in Drag Me to Hell, Lohman retired from acting in 2009, citing her recent marriage to filmmaker Mark Neveldine and her desire to focus on raising their three children.
-She has since taught online acting classes and had small roles in three of Neveldine's films.
+Also in 2009, Lohman had a role in the film Gamer, which was panned by critics.
+After the release of Gamer, Lohman retired from acting to focus on her marriage to filmmaker Mark Neveldine and her desire to focus on raising their three children.
+She has since taught online acting classes and had small roles in three of Neveldine's films released between 2015 and 2016.